ICT Acceptable Use

 Access to the MGTS computing and IT resources is a privilege.
 If a user violates the Acceptable Use Policy (AUP) the user may have their access rights limited or withdrawn, be subject to disciplinary action, or even criminal proceedings in the most severe cases.

-If any learner does not understand any elements of the following policy they should discuss them with the Operations Manager.
-Should any learner inadvertently breach the terms and conditions of this policy, they should inform the Operations Manager as soon as possible.
+If any learner does not understand any elements of the following policy they should discuss them with the Director of Delivery & Development.
+Should any learner inadvertently breach the terms and conditions of this policy, they should inform the Director of Delivery & Development as soon as possible.

 Computing and IT resources at MGTS must be used in a manner which is ethical, legal and appropriate to MGTS’ aims and goals.
 Users of computing and IT resources, which are shared resources, should use facilities in such a way as to encourage a scholarly atmosphere and must not obstruct the work of others.
 Each user has a responsibility to learn how to use the resources appropriately and responsibly.
 MGTS encourages the use and exploration of its IT resources but discourages behaviour which may inconvenience or harm other users and data.